Wuon/Shopify/Summer 2019/Backend Developer Intern/README.md

 The only route needed for authentication is:<br/>
 `https://shopify-backend-summer-2019.herokuapp.com/checkout`

-The authenticate, please add an authorization header with a bearer token.
+To authenticate, please add an authorization header with a bearer token.

 ### Logging
 A sample of logging output is shown below for the route `/products/:id`